martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * For a reference identifier of type URI-ID, the DNS domain name portion is the "reg-name" part of the "host" component and the application service type portion is the scheme, as defined above.
-Matching only the "reg-name" rule from {{URI}} limits verification to DNS domain names, thereby differentiating a URI-ID from a uniformResourceIdentifier entry that contains an IP address or a mere host name, or that does not contain a "host" component at all.
+Matching only the "reg-name" rule from {{URI}} differentiates a URI-ID from a uniformResourceIdentifier entry that contains a host component matching the IP-literal rule or IPv4address rule.
 Furthermore, note that extraction of the "reg-name" might necessitate normalization of the URI (as explained in
   {{URI}}).
 For example, a URI-ID of `sip:voice.example.edu` would be split into a DNS domain name portion of `voice.example.edu` and an application